-What it is?
-This type of lease lets you drive a new automobile for an agreed amount of time, typically four years, once your application has been approved.
+- What it is?
+This type of lease lets you drive a new automobile for an agreed amount of time, typically four years.

-How does it work?
-A standard down payment is required up front and you are expected to make regular, monthly payments for the borrowing period.
+- How does it work?
+A standard down payment is required upfront and you are expected to make regular, monthly payments for the leasing period.
 At the end of the leasing period, the leaseholder can return the vehicle, trading it out for a newer model.
 The alternative is to add time to the existing lease and keep the same vehicle.

-What it is?
-A lease to own, lets you buy out the vehicle at the end of the lease’s term.
+- What it is?
+A lease-to-own, lets you buy out the vehicle at the end of the lease’s term.
 Usually, this type of lease is easy to get for those with poor credit.
-With these leases, you are often dealing with cars with more mileage and more wear and tear.
+With these leases, you are often dealing with used cars with more mileage and more wear and tear.

-How does it work?
-You pay a small down payment right away.
+- How does it work?
+You pay a small down payment.
 From there, you pay the regular fee for the lease.
 Unlike standard leases, these payments are usually more frequent, either weekly or once every two weeks.
 These payments are applied to the future ownership price of the vehicle.
 At the end of the term, you pay for the remaining equity.

 When looking for a new vehicle, it’s important that you weigh the pros and cons of your financing options.
 For those considering leasing their next vehicle, these are the factors you should consider.

-Lower payments toward the vehicle since it simply accounts for depreciation
+- More Affordable – With leasing, you’ll have lower payments toward the vehicle since it simply accounts for depreciation.

-Includes a mileage cap that you can’t go over without having to pay for damage
+- Mileage Cap – Includes a mileage cap that you can’t go over without having to pay for each mileage you go over.

-Can cost more in the long-term, especially if you continue leasing
+- Can Be Expensive – Can cost more in the long term, especially if you continue leasing.

 Having a car is an expense and not an investment.
 Whether you’re thinking about buying your next car or leasing it, there are costs that you need to consider.